"Achoo!" It's your son's third sneezing fit of the morning, and as you

 when outdoor molds release their spores, and trees, grasses, and weeds release tiny

 pollen particles into the air to fertilize other plants.

-The immune systems of
+The immune systems

-against them.
+to defend against them.
 It's the release of these chemicals that causes allergy symptoms.

 People can be allergic to one or more types of pollen or mold.
 The type someone